OpenClinica/OpenClinica/web/README.txt

     JDK : 1.6.0
     Application server : Tomcat 6.0
     Database server : PostgreSQL 8.4 or Oracle 10g
-    OpenClinica version for Upgrades only: OpenClinica 3.0.x
+    OpenClinica version for Upgrades only: OpenClinica 3.0.x,OpenClinica 3.1.X

 The source code has been removed from the distribution package to make it easier to navigate the file structure.
 To access the source code, please visit https://dev.openclinica.com/hg/.

 --------------------------------------------------------------
-IV.
+III.
 ABOUT OPENCLINICA
 --------------------------------------------------------------

 OpenClinica: Open Source Software Platform for Clinical Trials Electronic Data Capture